oguzhanerr/qgismodelsforgiga/README.md

 ### Dependencies

 * QGIS3>=3.0 Girona (available on Windows, macOS, Linux and Android) - [Download Page](https://qgis.org/en/site/forusers/download.html)
-* The graphical modeler is built into QGIS, so you don't have to download any other sofware.
+* The graphical modeler is built into QGIS, so you don't have to download other software.
 Further information about graphical modeler can be found [here](https://docs.qgis.org/3.16/en/docs/user_manual/processing/modeler.html).

 ### Executing Models